Lipoedema Liposuction

 Lipoedema liposuction is carried out under general anaesthetic.
 This means you are not awake and will not feel any pain during the procedure.
 However, it’s likely you will feel some discomfort in the days and weeks following the operation.
 This can be managed with painkillers.

-After your lipoedema liposuction, it’s likely that you will need to stay in hospital for two to three days.
+After your lipoedema liposuction, it’s likely that you will be able to go home the same day.
 During this time you will receive wound care and be fitted for special compression garments which are designed to reduce bruising and swelling.
 You will need to wear compression garments in the weeks and months following your surgery.
 You may also be prescribed a course of antibiotics after the procedure.
 This is to reduce the risk of infection.

-Typically the cost of lipedema surgery falls between £3500 and £6,000.
-In the UK prices of lipedema surgery can differ based on factors such as the seriousness of the condition, the type of liposuction method employed, the skill level of the surgeon and where the clinic is situated.
+Typically the cost of lipedema surgery starts from £6,000 each session.
+In the UK prices of lipedema surgery can differ based on factors such as the seriousness of the condition, the type of liposuction method employed, the skill level of the surgeon, number of sessions required, type of anesthesia and where the clinic is situated.

 Many lipoedema liposuction patients notice that the recovery process occurs in stages.
 You may find that your wounds heal within a few days, but your limbs may continue to look and feel swollen for some time.
 It may be several months before you can see the final results of the surgery.